 Understanding the Car Appraisal Process Step-By-Step

-After a collision, here’s what happens during a typical car appraisal:
+After a collision, here’s what happens before and during a typical car appraisal:

 1. Contact Your Insurance Company

-First, report the accident to your insurance company.
-Usually, a claims adjuster will come directly to the scene to appraise your car.
+The first thing you need to do is report the accident to your insurance company.
+A claims adjuster may come directly to the scene to appraise your car or to a location where your vehicle has been towed.

 2. Interview with an Appraisal Expert

-An appraisal expert will interview you to figure out the accident’s circumstances before evaluating the car’s damage.
+An appraisal expert will interview you to determine the accident’s circumstances before evaluating the car’s damage.
+This helps the appraisal expert understand the kind of damage that may have occurred and who may be at fault.

 3. Determining a Car’s Value

-An appraiser looks at the car’s overall condition and the extent of its damage, and then follows specific criteria to determine the overall cost of coverage.
-This number is extremely important because it controls the amount coverage you receive under your policy.
+An appraiser looks at the car’s overall condition and the extent of its damage.
+They will then use specific criteria to determine the overall cost of coverage.
+This number is significant because it controls the coverage you receive under your policy.

 Some Things to Keep in Mind

-In certain cases, damage is so severe that a car is totaled or its repairs cost more than its value.
-As a result, your insurance agent may deem your car a total loss.
-Repairing a totaled car is expensive and time consuming, so accepting their payment may be your only option.
+In some instances, damage is so severe that a car is totaled, meaning the car’s repairs would cost more than its value.
+As a result, your insurance agent may deem your vehicle a total loss.
+Repairing a totaled car is expensive and time-consuming, so accepting their payment of its value may be your best option.

-Getting an accurate appraisal after a car accident is essential for your insurance claim.
+An accurate appraisal after a car accident is essential for your insurance claim.
 At Collision 24, our team of licensed appraisers will determine a fair value for your vehicle in the wake of a crash.
-We work with all major types of insurance, and are here for all of your post-accident needs in Stoughton, Brockton and Randolph.
+We work with all major types of insurance and are here for all of your post-accident needs in Stoughton, Brockton, and Randolph, MA.

-To speak with a licensed appraiser at Collision 24, schedule an appointment with us online, or call (508) 586-2010.
-We know that filing an insurance claim cam be stressful.
+To speak with a licensed appraiser at Collision 24, schedule an appointment with us online or give us a call.
+We look forward to helping you get back on the road.